satyam969/AI-Interview/README.md

 ## 🔐 Privacy & Features

+## 💼 User-Based Interview
+Our Platform Allows user To Select Interview Based on Their TechStack The role they are applying for, Their Experience and also the type of interview whether its behavioural , technical or mixed.

 ### 💼 Resume-Based Interview (Privacy-First)
 Our platform also supports **Resume-Based Interviews** — allowing users to upload their resume to receive personalized interview questions based on their experience and skills.